ONSdigital/eq-survey-runner-benchmark/doc/performance-testing/0004_stress-test-sept-2020.md

 - There were a total of 105 failures as reported by Locust across all requests (232,232,087)
 - The number of Locust failures (105) correlates with the errors we see in the load balancer and application logs and are detailed below
 - 500 x 105 errors reported by load_balancer as `statusDetails: "response_sent_by_backend"`
-- 500 errors x 92 reported by the load balancer and application logs
+- 500 errors x 92 reported by the application logs

         77: "  File '/usr/local/lib/python3.8/site-packages/google/cloud/datastore/_http.py', line 70, in _request"
         78: "    response = http.request(url=api_url, method='POST', headers=headers, data=data)"